How to Stay Clean on Mount Kilimanjaro: Showers & Hygiene

 The beauty of walking through land untouched by time.

-Q1: How many porters are assigned per trekker?
+How many porters are usually assigned to each climber?

 Choose Ethical Trekking with Kili Quests